baugh20s/e2/p4/README.md

         * Define array containing possible results
         * Set logic for determining result, using criteria described above
         * Use session super global to store input
+* Routes, Controllers, Methods, and Views
+    * Home page: /, AppController, index method, index view
+    * Round history: /game-history, GameController, gameHistory
+    * Round details: /game-details, GameController, gameDetails
+    * Another route for save-game, AppController, saveGame method
+* Database
+    * Commands are set up for migration and seed
+    * Game results are written do the database when user makes a move
+    * User can view game details and game history
+* Misc Notes
+    * Two controllers: AppController and GameController
+    * I wanted to experiment more with multiple controllers, but in this case I could have had everything in the same one